-CRIRSCO actively seeks to expand its membership as widely as possible and to include any NRO that embraces the CRIRSCO objectives as expressed in the Terms of Reference but in particular that meet the criteria for eligibility of membership described above.
+An objective is to expand membership of CRIRSCO as widely as possible and to include any NRO that embraces the CRIRSCO objectives as expressed in the Terms of Reference but in particular that meet the criteria for eligibility of membership described above.
 The number of Members is not limited.